 Want to make more time for books, rediscover a love of literature, or feel more informed?
-Here are four ways to flex your reading muscle.
+Here are five ways to flex your reading muscle.

 1. Don’t fight the internet

-Worldwide, we spend almost 7 hours a day online on average – yet if even a fraction of that is spent on written content, we may be reading far more than we get credit for.
+Most of us spend a lot of time on the internet [hello to you, too].
+But if even a fraction of your online attention is spent on written content, you may be reading more than you get credit for.

-The problem with reading online is that it develops a context-specific skill.
-You acclimatise to short, quick bursts of reading.
-You probably scroll and skim rather than digest full sentences, plus get used to skipping between notifications, ads, links and background TV or radio.
+The thing about reading online is that it develops a context-specific skill.
+It’s great for quick bursts of info gathering (or for sating emotional triggers).
+You probably scroll and skim rather than linger over sentences, and flit between notifications, ads, links and background TV or radio.

-This is actually a good skill to have, especially for filtering vast amounts of information quickly – but it’s a hindrance if you ever need to read in depth or at length.
+This is useful for filtering lots of information quickly – but it’s a hindrance if you want to read in depth or at length.
 Suddenly reading or retaining information from a book or a long article seems like an uphill struggle … one you eventually attempt less and less.

-- Download an eBook – but don’t feel you have to go with classics or trending titles.
+- Download an eBook, but don’t feel you have to go with classics or trending titles.
 Pick the same topics that grab your attention online.
+Project Gutenberg has tons of free titles, though many online booksellers offer freebies and discounts.

 - ‘Long read’ articles cover non-fiction in depth but in an entertaining way (and without the time commitment of books).
 Read for free via The Guardian newspaper or the Pocket app.

-- If your local library subscribes to PressReader you can read magazines and newspapers on your device for free – and don’t feel guilty about choosing popular topics over classics.
+- If your local library subscribes to PressReader you can read magazines and newspapers on a personal device for free.
+Again, don’t feel guilty about choosing popular topics over classics.

 Audio books are booming (in popularity), and for good reason.
-They’re hands-free, so ideal for commuting, travelling or multi-tasking – and they appeal to our instincts for telling and listening to stories, whether bedtime yarns or water-cooler gossip.
+They’re hands-free, so ideal for commuting, travelling or multi-tasking.
+They appeal to our instincts for telling and listening to stories, whether bedtime yarns or water-cooler gossip.

 3. Read to win arguments

-It’s quite possible to have the time, means and love of reading, yet still lack the will to actually sit down and read.
+It’s possible to have the time, means and love of reading, yet still lack the will to sit down and read.
 So how do you find the motivation to read more?

-One way is to treat your reading as an investigation, and to look for clues (as a bonus, this encourages more mindful, careful reading, too).
-For example:
+One way is to treat your reading as an investigation and look for clues (good for developing mindful or careful reading, too).
+For instance:

-- Pick a book that’s been turned into a film or series and see how similar they are.
-Which do you think does a better job – and why?
+- Pick a book that’s been turned into a film or series.
+Which does a better job and why?
+Watching the movie first means you’re already familiar with the plot and context, so reading can feel like less work, too.

 - Pick a subject you’ve argued about with friends or family and look for evidence that supports – or demolishes – your opinion.